Occupational Therapy Clinic - Article #1

 Principles of Joint Protection, Work Simplification and Energy Conservation

 Joint protection, work simplification and energy conservation are good principles for everyone to practice, but may be especially beneficial as people become older.
 Observing the following principles can lead to a more productive, pain free life.

 - Slide heavy items rather than lifting.

 - Carry items close to your body to lessen force applied to your joints.

 - Use two arms or hands in lifting items.
 Even holding a coffee cup with two fingers can cause increased joint irritation, pain and deformity.

 - When lifting avoid putting too much stress on small joints, use palms before fingers, forearms before palms.
 (Commissaries and grocery stores may still offer paper bags upon request which can be carried on the palms and forearms thus reducing strain on the digit joints of the hands.
-The Fort Polk commissary has had a policy of providing paper bags to those in need.
+The Fort Johnson commissary has had a policy of providing paper bags to those in need.
 Additionally, our commissary does allow patrons to bring and reuse their own clean bags or sacks.)